 Traits of Manipulative People

 Simon begins by describing the traits and characteristics of manipulative people.
-He often describes manipulators as “covert-aggressive,” as they above else, focus on the desire to win by using cloaked, covert means.
-Often it is hard to spot a covert-aggressive as they will often appear as charming, socially pleasant people.
-Only when one gets to known them do they discover something is “not right” about them, usually when it is too late, and they have already been manipulated.
-Simon makes the point to distinguish covert-aggressive from passive aggressive, as a passive-aggressive is passive, and will not plot or plan methods to manipulate.
-When a situation comes around, a passive-aggressive will show aggression by defying the will of their target, but will not actively create plans or schemes to gain an advantage.
+He often describes manipulators as “covert-aggressive,” as they focus above all else on winning by using covert means.
+Often, it is hard to spot a covert-aggressive, as they will appear charming and socially pleasant.
+Only when one gets to know them does one discover something is “not right” about them, usually too late, by which point one has already been manipulated.
+Simon makes the point of distinguishing covert-aggressive from passive-aggressive, as a passive-aggressive is passive and will not plot or plan methods to manipulate.
+When a situation arises, a passive-aggressive will show aggression by defying their target’s will, but will not actively devise plans or schemes to gain an advantage.
 A covert-aggressive will plot, plan, and scheme methods to gain an advantage regardless of the pain and misery others will feel.
 Winning is the motivating factor, and for a covert-aggressive, the ends justify the means.

 Real World Examples

-Simon does an excellent job in giving real world examples to show the different kinds of covert-aggressive tactics.
-From the father who pushes his daughter to make all A’s to fuel his pride, to the minister who’s “service to God” is a reflection of his status and power, to the child who manipulates her parents to negate responsibility, these examples serve to show just how a manipulator manipulates.
-Simon gives a scenario, a real world example from his therapeutic past, and then breaks it down and shows the different tactics of manipulation used.
-This allows the reader to understand the various tactics of manipulation, and empowering them to start looking for these tactics in their lives.
+Simon does an excellent job of providing real-world examples that illustrate the different kinds of covert-aggressive tactics.
+From the father who pushes his daughter to earn all A’s to fuel his pride, to the minister whose “service to God” reflects his status and power, to the child who manipulates her parents to avoid responsibility, these examples illustrate just how a manipulator operates.
+Simon gives a scenario, a real-world example from his therapeutic past, and then breaks it down and shows the different tactics of manipulation used.
+This allows the reader to understand the various tactics of manipulation and empowers them to start looking for these tactics in their lives.

 Manipulation Tactics

-Simon goes into the various tactics of manipulators, from guilt-tripping to victimization.
-Below is a list of many of the tactics of manipulators, with a brief explanation.
+Simon goes over the various tactics manipulators use, from guilt-tripping to victimization.
+Below is a list of many manipulators’ tactics, with brief explanations.

 Guilt-Tripping: The manipulator will guilt the victim into feeling as if they are the injured party, or that something bad will occur if they do not give in.
-This is a button often pushed by manipulators.
+This is a button that manipulators often push.

-Shaming: The manipulator will show just how bad others will feel about their lack of action, and will make the person feel as if they should be scorned by their inaction.
+Shaming: The manipulator will show just how bad others will feel about their inaction, making the person feel as if they should be scorned for it.

-Rationalization: The manipulator will give logical, realistic examples as to they their needs matter most, and are for the good of all.
+Rationalization: The manipulator will give logical, realistic examples as to why their needs matter most and are for the good of all.

 Surviving Manipulation

-By recognizing the tools a manipulator uses, Simon gives the reader a framework to better survive and deal with manipulators.
-When dealing with a manipulator, be on the lookout for their attacks, and when an attack comes, note the attack and tell them it will not work.
-If this behavior is repeated, the manipulator will begin to realize their attacks will no longer function.
-Also, Simon urges victims to control the rules of the game by creating conditions where both the manipulator and the victim both win, as a manipulator values winning above all else.
+By recognizing the tools manipulators use, Simon gives the reader a framework for better surviving and dealing with manipulators.
+When dealing with a manipulator, be on the lookout for their attacks, and when one comes, note it and tell them it will not work.
+If this behavior is repeated, the manipulator will realize that their attacks will no longer be effective.
+Also, Simon urges victims to control the rules of the game by creating conditions in which both the manipulator and the victim win, since a manipulator values winning above all else.

 While Simon’s work is an excellent primer on manipulation, it is not without its weaknesses.
 Simon does not go into enough detail on how to directly work with manipulative people beyond learning their tactics.
 Not much information is given on exactly how to deal with a manipulator for an extended period.